Closely competing valence bond crystal orders in the ground state of the spin-$\frac{1}{2}$ antiferromagnetic Heisenberg model on the pyrochlore lattice: a large scale unrestricted variational study: Introduction

 We find that an NN-RVB ansatz with $2\times 2\times 2$ periodicity can capture very well the qualitative feature of the maximally resonating VBC state.
 With the help of the NN-RVB ansatz, we can extend our calculation to very large clusters.
 The ground state energy obtained from the NN-RVB ansatz and the generalized RVB ansatz are very close to each other.
-They extrapolate to $-0.4827J/site$ and $-0.4835J/site$ respectively in the thermodynamic limit.
+They extrapolate to $-0.4827J/site$ and $-0.4846J/site$ respectively in the thermodynamic limit.
 These results are obtained from calculation on clusters containing as many as $N=8^{3}\times4=2048$ site and with wave function containing as many as $N_{v}=16777216$ variational parameters.
 This is much larger than any previous attempt on the same model.
-Our results thus constitutes a new benchmark for the spin-$\frac{1}{2}$ PAFH.
 As a byproduct, we have also falsified the monopole flux phase proposed in Ref.[\onlinecite{Han}] and Ref.[\onlinecite{Burnell}], whose variational energy is found to extrapolate to $-0.4574J/site$ in the thermodynamic limit.